A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Penalized joint estimation of group-structured NLMEM

-Concerning random effect variances, components of the variance covariance matrix should be penalized.
-However, the resulting optimization problem is not convex.
-Some algorithms have been proposed to solve simple $l_{1}$ penalty problems \citep{bien2011sparse,wang2013coordinate} but they are computationally demanding and their extension to the fused penalty context is not straightforward.
-However under the assumptions that $\Omega^{g}$ is diagonal, a simple alternative consists in penalizing the inverse variance covariance matrix.
-Then the penalized optimization problem becomes convex and can be solved efficiently.
-This corresponds to the following penalty:
+Concerning random effect variances, a natural idea would be to penalize them directly.
+However, the resulting optimization problem is not convex, as the Gaussian complete likelihood is the sum of a concave and a convex function.
+This makes this problem intractable with standard tools from convex analysis.
+Some algorithms have been proposed to solve simple $l_{1}$-penalized problems \citep{bien2011sparse,wang2013coordinate} but their extension to the fused penalty context is not straightforward and they are computationally demanding.
+As the solver has to be called within each iteration of SAEM, this would lead to an unreasonable computing time.
+However under the assumptions that $\Omega_{g}$ is diagonal for each group $g$, we have $\Omega_{g_1}=\Omega_{g_2}$ if and only if $\Omega^{-1}_{g_1} = \Omega^{-1}_{g_2}$.
+Then a simple alternative consists in penalizing the inverse of the covariance matrix, that is the precision matrix.
+Indeed the corresponding penalized optimization problem becomes convex and can be solved efficiently.
+On the other hand, when matrix $\Omega_{g}$ is not diagonal for all $g$, the support of the differences among variances has no guarantee to be equal to the support of the differences among the diagonal elements of the precision matrices.
+Therefore we focus on the diagonal case here and we use the following penalty: \begin{linenomath}